List of Major League Baseball perfect games: Perfect games spoiled by the 27th batter

-On thirteen occasions in Major League Baseball history, a perfect game has been spoiled when a batter reached base with two out in the ninth inning.
+On thirteen occasions in Major League Baseball history, a perfect game has been spoiled when a batter reached base with two outs in the ninth inning.
 Unless otherwise noted, the pitcher in question finished and won the game without allowing any more baserunners.
-Note that since the National League usually had the pitcher bat in this spot before 2022, the 27th batter was usually a pinch-hitter, which was the case in 4 of the 5 National League perfect games spoiled:
+Note that before the American League and National League implemented the designated hitter rule in 1973 and 2022 respectively, the pitcher was usually scheduled to bat in the spot and the 27th batter was usually a pinch-hitter as a result, which was the case in six of the seven perfect games spoiled on the 27th batter without the rule in play.